plone/plone.app.tiles/README.txt

   ``IObjectRemovedEvent`` for the removed tile (a transient object).
 The ``oldParent`` attribute will be the tile's context, and the ``oldName`` attribute will be the tile's id.

+* An interface ``ITileBookeeping``.
+Adapt a content object to this interface to obtain information about the tiles which have been added in that context.
+  Event handlers for ``IObjectAddedEvent`` and ``IObjectRemovedEvent`` keep the bookkeeping information in sync as tiles are added and removed.

 The default add and edit forms should suffice for most use cases.
 You can use `plone.autoform <http://pypi.python.org/pypi/plone.autoform>`_ to configure